matteoTomicic/poc-react-flexbox/README.md

 **FlexItem props:**

+- `$flexGrow`: Specifies how much of the flex container's remaining space should be assigned to the flex item's main size.
-- `$flex`: Specifies the flex grow factor of the item.
+- `$flexShrink`:  Specifies the flex shrink factor of a flex item.
+If the size of all flex items is larger than the flex container, items shrink to fit according to `flex-shrink`.
+- `$flexBasis`:  Specifies the initial main size of a flex item.
+- `$flex`: Shorthand property sets how a flex item will grow or shrink to fit the space available in its flex container.
 - `$order`: Specifies the order of the item within the flex container.
 - `$alignSelf`: Overrides the alignment set by the parent flex container for the individual item.
   - Options: `auto`, `flex-start`, `flex-end`, `center`, `baseline`, `stretch`